Copywriting for Audience Engagement

 Using words to please a customer and the search engines take skill.
 Good search engine optimization (SEO) copywriting uses the terms and phrases that their audience uses when they are searching for things (keywords) in order to attract that audience.
 The copywriter must make it seem totally natural and normal.

 You don’t want to insert keywords just because.
 You also want to know that the words you are using are really keywords, by researching them.
 Don’t just make it up.
 If you think a word is a good keyword (think search term), try it and then study it.
 Use the search tools to ensure that any word you think is a good keyword or search term really is a good word.
+A secret way to get your SEO keywords done for you is to find premium plr content packs that already have the SEO research done in excel format, then you get ready made content with keywords that are ready for you to promote across social media platforms.

 This type of copywriting usually requires very specific knowledge, education and skill in the industry they will write about technically.
 For example, a technical copywriter may need to write about a process or how to do something step-by-step.
 Because of that, it’s important that the person writing it truly understands the technology.